 There’s never a perfect time for anything.
 Nor will you ever be able to complete your homework perfectly.
 But you can do your best, and that’s enough.

 So concentrate on learning and improving, and turn this into a habit that you implement whenever you study.

 Procrastination is common among students who are disorganized.

-When you can’t remember which assignment is due when or which tests you have coming up, you’ll naturally feel confused and stressed.
-This in turn leads to procrastination.
+When you can’t remember which assignment is due when or which tests you have coming up, you’ll naturally feel confused.
+You’ll experience school- and test-related stress.